smartschat/cort/README.md

 sentence_id | int | the sentence id of the mention's sentence (starting at 0) parse_tree | nltk.ParentedTree | the parse tree of the mention
-speaker | str | the speaker of the mention antecedent | crtk.core.mentions.Mention | the antecedent of the mention (intially None) annotated_set_id | str | the set id of the mention as found in the data set_id | str | the set id of the mention computed by a coreference resolution approach (initially None) head_span | crtk.core.spans.Span | the span of the head (in the document) head_index | int | the mention-internal index of the start of the head is_apposition | bool| whether the mention contains an apposition
+speaker | str | the speaker of the mention antecedent | cort.core.mentions.Mention | the antecedent of the mention (intially None) annotated_set_id | str | the set id of the mention as found in the data set_id | str | the set id of the mention computed by a coreference resolution approach (initially None) head_span | cort.core.spans.Span | the span of the head (in the document) head_index | int | the mention-internal index of the start of the head is_apposition | bool| whether the mention contains an apposition